fatimaazfar/Google-Maps-Scraper/README.md

 Step 7: Extra address, status etc from the opened page and once its done go back and click next place.

-Some weaknesses which I'll work on sometime:

-1. It is slow as it is not headless.

-2. It doesn't scroll down properly and thus it has to be done manually.